PowerShell/PSResourceGet/help/Set-PSResourceRepository.md

         PSGallery        https://www.powershellgallery.com/api/v2        True         25
 ```

 This example first checks if the PSGallery repository has been registered.
-We wish to set the 'Priority' and 'Trusted' values of this repository by running the Set-PSResourceRepository cmdlet with the 'Priority' parameter set to a value between 0 and 50 and by using the 'Trusted' parameter switch.
-We run the Get-PSResourceRepository cmdlet again to ensure that the 'Priority' and 'Trusted' values of the repository were changed.
-An important note here is that just for the default PSGallery repository, the 'URL' value can't be changed/set.
-We also use the 'PassThru' parameter to see the changed repository.
+We wish to set the `-Priority` and `-Trusted` values of this repository by running the Set-PSResourceRepository cmdlet with the `-Priority` parameter set to a value between 0 and 50 and by using the `-Trusted` parameter switch.
+We run the Get-PSResourceRepository cmdlet again to ensure that the `-Priority` and `-Trusted` values of the repository were changed.
+An important note here is that just for the default PSGallery repository, the `-URL` value can't be changed/set.
+We also use the `-PassThru` parameter to see the changed repository.

 ### Example 3
 ```powershell